-In the harsh Texas climate, your commercial roof is more than just a structure—it’s your first line of defense against extreme heat, violent storms, and rapid weather changes.
+In the harsh Texas climate, your commercial roof is more than just a structure.
+It’s your first line of defense against extreme heat, violent storms, and rapid weather changes.
 Without seasonal maintenance, even the strongest roof systems can fail early.
 This article walks you through the 8 most effective seasonal maintenance practices to keep your commercial roof in excellent condition year-round.
 From tackling storm debris to preparing for scorching summer heat, we’ll show you how to avoid expensive repairs, extend your roof’s life, and protect your business operations from sudden disruptions.
 Whether you manage a warehouse in Houston or an office building in Dallas, these simple, proactive steps are your best investment.

 Table of Contents